AkshatRai-21/swasth-bharat/readme.md

 Swasth Bharat

+Welcome to Our App!
+This is a brief description of what the app does.

 Swasth Bharat is a mobile application designed to streamline the process of booking medical appointments with doctors.
 Developed using Flutter for the front-end, Node.js with Express.js for the back-end, and MongoDB for data storage, this app aims to enhance accessibility to healthcare services by integrating various modern technologies.

 Features